Reptile to mammal

 Zhe-Xi Luo, Nature 450:1012 (2007)

 Nor can the discrepancy be dismissed as due to the incompleteness of the fossil record.
-The number of Mesozoic mammalian and mammaliaform genera known to science has tripled in the last thirty years, but the most persistent gaps continue to be those around the base of the Cenozoic groups and those surrounding the marsupial and placental subclasses as a whole.
+The number of Mesozoic mammalian and mammaliaform genera known to science has tripled in the last thirty years, but the most persistent gaps continue to be those around the base of the Cenozoic groups.
+The numerous mammalian orders and subclasses that arose in the Middle Jurassic did not survive to the present day, and for the most part their origins are also obscure.

-The ‘rise of mammals’ is one of the most striking phenomena in the fossil record.
-No mammals are known from the Palaeozoic.
-Apart from amphibians, all the tetrapods that flourished at that time sufficiently to make their mark were reptiles.
+The ‘rise of mammals’ in the fossil record is a striking phenomenon.
+Apart from amphibians, all the tetrapods that flourished in the Palaeozoic were reptiles; mammals are unknown.
 One branch of synapsid reptiles, the cynodonts, became progressively more mammal-like, and possibly one branch of cynodonts evolved into morganucodonts, which were even more mammal-like.
-The Late Jurassic saw the radiation of several different groups which may reasonably be called mammals, but their origin is obscure, and apart from the monotremes – represented by just the echidna and the platypus – none of them survived to the present day.
+The Jurassic saw the radiation of several groups which one might call mammals, but we know almost nothing about their metabolism.
+Their origin is obscure, and apart from the monotremes none of them survived to the present day.
 The Cretaceous saw the radiation of the marsupials and placentals, the latter diversifying spectacularly in the Cenozoic.

 - Some of the evolution we see is large-scale.
 Hearing systems change from those designed to pick up both ground and air-borne vibrations to those designed to pick up primarily air-borne vibrations.
-They become less sensitive to ground vibrations but more sensitive to high-frequency sound.
-The same animals also acquire a more upright gait and numerous other modifications that are progressively more mammal-like.
+They become less sensitive to ground vibrations and more sensitive to high-frequency sound.
+Therapsids also acquire a more upright gait and various other progressively more mammal-like modifications.

-- Not all reptiles evolve in this direction.
+- Not all reptiles evolved in this direction.
 No modern-day group of reptiles did, nor did most ancient reptiles.
 Even among the therapsids, all but one of the six suborders retained their ancestral proportions.
-Anomodonts showed an opposite trend of decreasing dentary size and increasing postdentaries.
+Anomodonts showed an opposite trend of decreasing dentary size and increasing post-dentaries.

-Natural selection acting upon chance mutations does not therefore seem to be the power at work here.
-As, in the vast majority of cases, selection did not result in reptiles becoming progressively more mammal-like, one might question whether selection was the mechanism in the remaining cases.
-Moreover, ‘There is a paradox when matching an evolutionary mechanism based on single, small changes in discrete characters to a long term, large evolutionary change in very many, fully integrated characters.’
+Natural selection acting upon chance mutations does not seem to have been the power at work.
+Since, in the vast majority of cases, selection did not result in reptiles becoming more mammal-like, one might question whether it was the mechanism at all.
+‘There is [moreover] a paradox when matching an evolutionary mechanism based on single, small changes in discrete characters to a long term, large evolutionary change in very many, fully integrated characters.’
 (Kemp p.
 133) Darwinian theory postulates single, small, random changes; what we see is synchronous, inter-related and inter-dependent changes, affecting the whole organism.
-Darwinism cannot account for the evolution, paradoxically, because the scale of it is too great, not too small.
+Darwinism cannot account for the evolution because the scale of it is too great, not too small.

-Concerted interrelated changes of the phenotype, resulting from changes in hugely complex genetic systems, are most naturally understood as non-random and therefore as the result of pre-programming of the systems.
-This is further supported by what is arguably the most devastating of evidences against the Darwinian hypothesis, the phenomenon of convergence.
+Concerted interrelated changes of the phenotype, reflecting changes in hugely complex genetic systems, are best viewed as the result of those systems having been pre-programmed to change.
+This is supported by what is arguably the most devastating of evidences against the Darwinian hypothesis, the phenomenon of convergence.
 Convergence is where the same feature occurs in two or more related lineages whose common ancestor did not have that feature.
-How, one might ask, can the same biological structure arise through a process of random mutations more than once?
+How, one asks, can the same biological structure arise through a process of random mutation more than once?
+Sometimes, entire animal forms have evolved independently in different lineages: for example, placental and marsupial moles, squirrels, shrews, dogs.

-- Lathanosuchid reptiles had features characteristic of early anapsids, except that they had a pair of lower temporal fenestra.
-Thus either their ‘anapsid’ characteristics evolved independently of true anapsids or their fenestra evolved independently of synapsids.
-Similar anomalies sabotage attempts to fit the early Permian tetrapod Acleistorhinus and the late Permian millerettids into a neat scheme where anapsid tetrapods in the Carboniferous branched into synapsids and diapsids.
+- Lathanosuchid reptiles had features characteristic of early anapsids, except that they had a pair of lower temporal fenestrae.
+Thus either their anapsid-like characteristics evolved independently of true anapsids or their synapsid-like fenestrae evolved independently of synapsids.
+Similar anomalies sabotage attempts to fit the late Permian millerettids into a neat scheme where anapsid tetrapods in the Carboniferous branched into synapsids and diapsids.

-- By contrast, captorhinids and protorothyridids had no temporal fenestra but in most other supposedly fundamental respects were similar to diapsids.
+- By contrast, captorhinids and protorothyridids had no temporal fenestrae but in most other supposedly fundamental respects were similar to diapsids.

-- Phalanges are the bones that form the fingers and toes, with the ‘phalangeal formula’ being the number of such bones counting from the first to the fifth digit.
+- Phalanges are the bones that form the fingers and toes, with the ‘phalangeal formula’ being the number of such bones in each appendage counting from the first to the fifth digit.
 Ideally, reptiles have the formula 2-3-4-5-4, mammals 2-3-3-3-3.
-In therapsids, however, the formula varied, and in a manner that was ‘extremely complex’ (Rubidge & Sidor 2001).
-Appearing multiple times in the course of their history, the mammalian phalangeal formula has proved unsuitable for tracing evolutionary relationships.
+In therapsids the formula varied, and in a manner that was ‘extremely complex’ (Rubidge & Sidor 2001).
+Appearing multiple times in the course of their history, the mammalian phalangeal formula has proved resistant to tracing evolutionary relationships.

 - A bony secondary palate evolved in therapsids independently three times, in dicynodonts, therocephalians and cynodonts, each time in a different way (Sidor 2003b).